jame-sparker/spotify_muter/README.md

 # Installation
 1. Download the repo as a zip
 2. Unzip it
+3. cd to the unzipped directory
-3. Install using `sudo install.sh`
+4. Install with `sudo ./install.sh`

+# Uninstalling
+1. Run `sudo ./uninstall.sh`
+2. Remove the unzipped directory

 # Usage
 Run `spotify_muter` on command line.